-“The life of the child of God [is] but a continuous experience of the truth of His Word, and the veracity of His promises.”2
+“The life of the child of God [is] but a continuous experience of the truth of his Word, and the veracity of his promises.”
+(Winslow, Day 31)

 God’s Word changes you — the more you’re made to see your own depravity, and Jesus meeting you with grace in the midst thereof, fortifies new and renewed efforts in the pursuit of God.
 Remembrance of the Word results in people transformed by the Word.
-As we delight in God’s Word of grace — “the word of faith, in which Christ Himself graciously condescends to be nigh to us”4 — we’ll be brought near to God.
+As we delight in God’s Word of grace — “the word of faith, in which Christ himself graciously condescends to be nigh to us” (Marshall, 66) — we’ll be brought near to God.

 Donald G. Barnhouse, Expositions of Bible Doctrines Taking the Epistle to the Romans as a Point of Departure, Vol. 3, Part 3 (Philadelphia: The Evangelical Foundation, 1963).